-where angleRG means the angle of the vector from the robot position to the goal position and angleIVvA has a meaning of the angle of the investigated velocity vector of the agent.
-Using the difference of these angles, the heading parameter can be calculated (angles are defined in the global coordinate system).
+where angleRG refers to the angle of the vector from the robot position to the target position and angleIVvA denotes the angle of the investigated velocity vector of the agent.
+Using the difference in these angles, the heading parameter can be calculated (angles are defined in the global coordinate system).